emqx/cloud-docs/en_US/data_integration/elasticsearch.md

 ## Create a Connector

-Before creating data integration rules, you need to first create a Elasticsearch connector to access the Elasticsearch server.
+Before creating data integration rules, you need to first create an Elasticsearch connector to access the Elasticsearch server.

 1. Go to your deployment.
-Click **Data Integration** from the left-navigation menu.If it is the first time for you to create a connector, select **Elasticsearch** under the **Data Forward** category.
+Click **Data Integration** from the left-navigation menu.
+If it is the first time for you to create a connector, select **Elasticsearch** under the **Data Forward** category.
 If you have already created connectors, select **New Connector** and then select **Elasticsearch** under the **Data Forward** category.

 2.  **Connector Name**: The system will automatically generate a connector name.